willwebberley/CENode/docs/getting_started.md

 # Getting started with CENode

-This document provides a guide for getting started with developing with the CENode library.
+This document provides a guide for getting started with developing with the CENode library and assumes a general knowledge of

+* The CE (Controlled English) dialect
+* The CECard protocol
+* CEStore and CENode goals

 The [official documentation](http://cenode.io/documentation.pdf) outlines key use-cases and gives an overview of the APIs exposed by the library.